YizeZhang/Net_Diff/README.md

 2018/11/16
-   1. Support mix-observation combination on each satellite System- (only available in GUI)
+   1. Support mix-observation combination on each satellite system (only available in GUI)